AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 +++Email ID

 Copy-paste Email IDs of Learners you want to enroll, separated by semi-colons, commas or line spacing.
-Use the **[!UICONTROL uicontrol Validate Email Ids]** option to validate the entries.
+Use the **[!UICONTROL Validate Email Ids]** option to validate the entries.
 All invalid entries would appear marked in red.
-Remove or correct those entries and proceed by clicking on **[!UICONTROL uicontrol Proceed.]**
+Remove or correct those entries and proceed by clicking on **[!UICONTROL Proceed.]**

 ![](assets/email-id-option.png)